aleviannaf/Aleviannaf/README.md

-# 👋 Oii!
-Eu sou o Alexandre Viana P.
+# 👋 Hi!
+I am Alexandre Viana P.
-- 👀 I’m interested in software development
+- 👀 I'm a Software Engineer and I work as a Front-End Developer. 💻
-- 🌱 I’m currently learning software engineering
+- 🌍 I'm passionate about solving problems and learning.
+Always open to new challenges and ready to face changes. 🧠
 - 💞️ I'm looking to collaborate to build a better world